AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/understanding-web-personalization/web-personalization-overview.md

 Want to share the information of your website visitor to a colleague?
 Click on an Organization and then click on the Share link on the right-hand side panel.

-This actives the Share this Organization overlay, where you can send an email sharing the name and details of the organization that visited the website.
+This actives the [!UICONTROL Share this Organization] overlay, where you can send an email sharing the name and details of the organization that visited the website.

 ![](assets/image2014-11-10-19-3a25-3a42.png)